gladly/sidekick-examples/README.md

 [View Example](docs/custom-minimized-button)

 ## Working with Events
-This is an example of how the events that Sidekick is emitting can be used.
-This can be useful if you want to track Sidekick interactions within an analytics platform such as [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/events).
+This is an example of how the events that Glad App is emitting can be used.
+This can be useful if you want to track Glad App interactions within an analytics platform such as [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/events).

 [View Example](docs/working-with-events)